blu/euclid/README.md

 Rant on The Importance of Following Standards
 ---------------------------------------------

 Profiling on AS is not trivial.
 While Linux `perf` is the state-of-the-art in PMU-based profilers across all architectures, and AS has a viable PMU, there's no `perf` equivalent on macOS.
 There is `Instruments` there but it is far from `perf` feature-wise.
 Particularly `perf stat`-wise.
 So just run a guest Linux, no?
 Nope.
 Apple's Hypervisor Framework does not seem to expose any of the PMU machinery to guests.
-The only viable way to use `perf` on AS is in Asahi Linux, thanks to the enormous effort the Asahi team has invested in reverse engineering the plethora of undocumented bits and pieces of AS.
+The only viable way to use `perf` on AS is in Asahi Linux, thanks to the enormous effort the Asahi team has put for reverse engineering the plethora of undocumented bits and pieces of AS.
 Kudos to them.
-But that shouldn't have been needed PMU-wise, had Apple implemented one of the ARMv8 ISA standard PMU extensions, like e.g. PMUv3 which has been the baseline for more than a decade now.
+But that shouldn't have been the case re the PMU, had Apple implemented one of the ARMv8 ISA standard PMU extensions.
+Like PMUv3, which has been the baseline for more than a decade now.
 Instead Apple decided to stick to their in-house PMU and not share it with guests.
-Thanks Zeus Oryon was designed as a proper OEM, Linux-capable part, so even WSL2 guests get standard ARMv8 PMU features.
-In the meantime Apple can continue playing the Knights who say NIH. /rant over

-Anyhow, we can use the readings from `perf`-equipped platforms to draw some conclusions about M1 P-core IPC.
-As we use g++ to compile for M1, the codegen yields the same 7-op loop, save for trivialities like `cmp A, B; b.hi` <-> `cmp B, A; b.lo`.

-What we know is that the 7-op, strictly-compute loop universally takes 15,033 Mops to conclude, given this particular argument.
-We also know (indirectly, time * clock) that the duration of the loop is 4288 Mcycles on M1 P-core.
-That translates to an IPC of 3.50 -- the same as Oryon.
+Still, there is a way to query macOS about a process's retired instruction and cycle counts: `/usr/bin/time -l` reports `proc_pid_rusage`, which since `rusage_info_v4` contains `ri_cycles` and `ri_instructions`.
+That suits us fine for our purposes.
+From there we can see that M1 P-core has an IPC of 3.50 -- same as Oryon.

 Final Words
 -----------